-Dutch scientist Anton van Leeuwenhoek first spotted yeast cells in the 17th century through his microscope but their role in fermentation was largely ignored.
-The common perception, at that time, was that ‘all fermentation required a divine intervention’.
-There were Gods and Goddesses for brewing who had to be appeased for a successful batch.
+Dutch scientist Anton van Leeuwenhoek first spotted yeast cells in the 17th century through his microscope.
+Their role in fermentation was largely ignored.
+The common perception, at that time, was that ‘all fermentation requires a divine intervention’.
+There were Gods and Goddesses for brewing.
+They were who to be appeased for a successful batch.
 Fermentation has its roots from the Latin word fervere, which means to boil.
 The yeast is derived from a similar term gist, which means to boil.

-Let us cover some major types of yeasts used in fermentation:
+Major types of yeasts used in fermentation:

 - The most common yeast species is Saccharomyces cerevisiae.
 It is the most omnipresent form of life in the world.
-Although unicelled, these organisms are highly specialized and yield varied results based on the conditions of the medium.
+Although uni-celled, these organisms are highly specialized.
+They yield varied results based on the conditions of the medium.
 During baking, one would have come across it under the trade name Active Dry Yeast.
 This dry yeast is produced in tons and is the most commonly used yeast.
 Once hydrated, they will start foaming in 10-15 minutes and they can leaven dough in a matter of hours.
 Since they are chosen for aerobic fermentation and leavening, they specialize in producing a lot of CO2 in a very short period.
 Wines and beers need an ability to have higher alcohol tolerance and not result in stressed yeast flavors when deprived of oxygen for extended periods.